mobizt/Firebase-ESP8266/README.md

-This library uses HTTP GET request with stream header to request the stream event and data at defined database path.
+This library uses HTTP GET request with stream header to connect the stream.

-The Firebase's functions that handle the stream are `beginStream`, `setStreamCallback` and/or `readStream`.
+The Firebase's functions that involved the stream operation are `beginStream`, `setStreamCallback` and/or `readStream`.

-Function `beginStream` used to subscribe the stream changes at defined database path.
+Function `beginStream` is to subscribe the stream changes at defined database path.

-Function `setStreamCallback` used to assign the callback function that accept the **StreamData** class as parameter.
+Function `setStreamCallback` is to assign the callback function that accept the **StreamData** class as parameter.

 The **StreamData** contains stream event and data and interface function calls are similar to Firebase Data object.

-To check the stream manually, use function `readStream`.
+To check the stream manually, use `readStream`.

 Function `readStream` used in loop() task to continuous read the stream changes event and data.